ArashPartow/exprtk/readme.txt

    }

-Note: The  are five  distinct error  modes in  ExprTk which denote the class of an error.
+Note: There are five  distinct error modes in  ExprTk which denote the class of an error.
 These classes are as follows:

    (a) Syntax